In-flight entertainment & connectivity

 State of the art In-Flight Entertainment

-All Airbus aircraft, from short-medium range A320 Family up to ultra-long range A380, can be fitted with state-of-the-art In-Flight Entertainment (IFE) systems offering passengers individual screens with audio and video on demand throughout the cabin with access to hundreds of high quality audio and video programmes.
+All Airbus aircraft – from the single-aisle A320 Family to the double-deck A380 and A350 XWB “Xtra Wide Body” jetliner – can be fitted with state-of-the-art In-Flight Entertainment (IFE) systems offering passengers individual screens with audio and video on demand throughout the cabin with access to hundreds of high quality audio and video programmes.

 In addition, passengers can access other services such as satellite live television broadcasts, safety instructions in their own language, outside live views from landscape cameras, international news or connecting flight information.
 The integration of the latest generation IFE platforms into the seat preserves passengers’ legroom and also gives them the ability to connect their own Personal Electronic Devices, such as a smart phone, tablet or laptop, to the screen in their seat.

 Not only can they recharge their devices, but can complement the airline’s entertainment offer with their own content, whilst benefiting from the high quality audio headsets and viewing comfort of the larger screens available onboard.

 To respond to the growing market demand for on-board connectivity, Airbus has developed an aircraft connectivity “platform” that delivers the full breadth of new connectivity services and that is a generation beyond any other available system.